-- 7.1 Many of the SEN pupils are identified on arrival at All Saints from Primary/Secondary liaison work, school records, information from home and information from outside agencies. - 7.2 Key Stage 2 results will be available and distributed to all staff.
-Cognitive Ability tests will be administered during the Autumn term for Year 7 pupils and results published. - 7.3 If teaching staff have concerns regarding the progress and learning of a child they will raise this, firstly, with their Subject Leader who will work with the teacher to implement additional support/intervention.
-However, if such measures are not successful in securing age related progress, staff will then refer the pupil to the SENCo. - 7.6 If pupils are experiencing difficulty, Tameside's criteria for matching provision to needs will be followed. - 7.7 The Learning Centre will, after consultation with parents/carers, offer programmes that may include: - Tailored 1-to-1 work in English and/or Maths. - In class support. - 1-to1 Behaviour Support provided by staff from within the College. - Support/Advice from the Tameside C.L.A.S.S.
-Team. - Access to our in-house C.L.A.S.S.
-Support Groups. - Handwriting/Typing & IT support. - Exam arrangements. - 7.8 For all students on the SEND register, in consultation with them and their parents/carers, a Personal Learning Plan will be drawn up and will be reviewed regularly during the academic year.
-All staff will be made aware of the Plan and its 'outcomes' and will have a clear understanding of their role in securing these outcomes. - 7.9 If, despite the various strategies deployed to support a student, we continue to have major concerns about their learning, the school will request a statutory assessment of the child's needs. - 7.10 The Local Authority will decide whether they think students' needs are complex enough to need an Education, Health & Care Plan.
+- 7.1 Many of the SEND pupils are identified on arrival at All Saints from Primary/Secondary liaison work, school records, information from home and information from outside agencies. - 7.2 Key Stage 2 results will be available and distributed to all staff.
+Cognitive Ability tests will be administered during the Autumn term for Year 7 pupils. - 7.3 If teaching staff have concerns regarding the progress and learning of a child they will raise this, firstly, with their Subject Leader who will work with the teacher to implement additional support/intervention.
+However, if such measures are not successful in securing age-related progress, staff will then refer the pupil to the SENDCo. - 7.6 If pupils are experiencing difficulty, Tameside's criteria for matching provision to needs will be followed. - 7.7 Learning Support will, after consultation with parents/carers, offer programmes that may include: - Tailored 1-to-1 work in English and/or Maths. - In class support. - 1-to1 Behaviour Support provided by staff from within the College. - Support/Advice from the Tameside Outreach Service. - Access to our in-house Social Skills groups. - Access to our in house emotional regulation programme. - Handwriting/Typing & IT support. - Exam arrangements. - Access to the Nurture alternative provision curriculum.

+- 7.8 For all students on the SEND register, in consultation with them and their parents/carers, a Personal Profile will be drawn up and will be reviewed regularly during the academic year.
+All staff will be made aware of the Profile and how to best support pupils' within their lessons. - 7.9 If, despite the various strategies deployed to support a student, we continue to have major concerns about their learning, the school will request a statutory assessment of the child's needs. - 7.10 The Local Authority will decide whether they think students' needs are complex enough to proceed with an assessment for an Education, Health & Care Plan.
 Such a Plan will include advice on how best to support the child's learning and will outline various support programmes within lessons or via 1:1 individual support or in small group settings.